 This is what differentiates great school cultures from bad ones.
 I don’t doubt all schools have a headteacher, SLT, board of governors and body of staff who want success for their students.
 I do, however, have doubts about how many can get there.
 Have a vision, absolutely have a vision, BUT make sure you know what success looks like and how you can get there.

-We talk about removing the barriers for learning for our students, great school cultures are those where the barriers to outstanding teaching are removed.
+We talk about removing the barriers to learning for our students; great school cultures are those where the barriers to outstanding teaching are removed.
 That, at the end of the day, is what we are employed to do!